 Would your treatment have been any better with the doctor performing those basic tasks instead of the nurse?
 No. Mechanical grunts (what I call any program automating a thoughtless task that requires time) are my nurse.*

 Most of my friends use automation for remedial tasks, but I was shocked at the sheer number of people that had never even considered it this week.
-Seems some people need to sit down, take a hard look at their processes and start spec’ing some shit out.
+Seems some people need to sit down, take a hard look at their processes and start planning some shit out.
 None of this is profound (or meant to be).
 People just have to get off their asses and do something about it.

-*Disclaimer: I think nurses are very valuable and I do not think of a nurse as a mechanical grunt or some performing remedial tasks.
-It was just the easiest real world explanation I could think of to explain how automating the gathering of basic information does not decrease the overall quality of SEO care.
+*Disclaimer: I think nurses are very valuable, and I do not think of a nurse as a mechanical grunt or some performing remedial tasks.
+It was just the easiest real world explanation I could think of to explain how automating the gathering of basic information does not decrease the overall quality of the SEO care.